wh-alice/mig_visualstudio/vs/misc/array-modifiers-cannot-be-specified-on-both-a-variable-and-its-type.md

 ---
-title: "Array modifiers cannot be specified on both a variable and its type" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Array modifiers cannot be specified on both a variable and its type | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"